TREASURIES-U.S. Treasuries resume selloff on new signs of inflation

 By Herbert Lash

-March 24 (Reuters) - U.S. Treasuries resumed a selloff and bond yields rose on Thursday on fresh data that added to fears that rapidly rising inflation may spur the Federal Reserve to tighten policy too much and cause an economic downturn.
+March 24 (Reuters) - U.S. Treasuries resumed a sell-off on Thursday, driving bond yields higher, after fresh data added to fears that high inflation will keep the Federal Reserve on track to combat rising prices with a series of interest rate hikes.

-The number of Americans filing new claims for jobless benefits dropped to a 52-1/2-year low last week and unemployment rolls continued to shrink, pointing to a tight labor market that will keep boosting wage inflation.
+The number of Americans filing new claims for jobless benefits dropped to a 52-1/2-year low last week and unemployment rolls continued to shrink, signs of a tight labor market that will keep boosting wage inflation.
 L2N2VR15K

-Comments seen as decidedly hawkish from Federal Reserve chief Jerome Powell on Monday triggered a bond market selloff that has pushed yields this week to multiple-year highs from the low-end to the longer-end of yield curve.
+Comments seen as decidedly hawkish from Federal Reserve chief Jerome Powell on Monday triggered a sell-off that pushed yields to multiple-year highs.
+Bond prices move inversely to their yield.

+The yield on 10-year Treasury notes US10YT=RR rose 2.3 basis points to 2.344%, slowing a torrid jump earlier this week.

 Neel Kashkari, president of the Minneapolis Fed, told a business conference on Thursday he has penciled in seven quarter-point interest rate hikes this year to help rein in high inflation, but warned against going too far.